Early Career Committee

 - Build a network with microscopy-related industries to provide support and careers advice for students, postdocs and early career professionals.
 Organise facility tours and informative presentations from research centres and industry if desired by members.

-- Provide information on committee activities via email, infocus magazine and on the RMS website and through our twitter account.
+- Provide information on committee activities via email, infocus magazine, on the RMS website and through our twitter account.